sanjuthomas/kafka-connect-marklogic/README.md

 Copy the [marklogic-sink.properties](https://github.com/sanjuthomas/kafka-connect-marklogic/blob/master/config/marklogic-sink.properties) file into kafka_home/config folder.
 Update the content of the property file according to your environment.

-Alternatively, you may keep the jar files in another directory and export that directory into class path before starting the connector.
+Alternatively, you may keep the ```kafka-connect-marklogic-0.0.1-SNAPSHOT.jar``` in another directory and export that directory into Kafka class path before starting the connector.

 ## How to start connector in standalone mode?